beatlesforever/beatlesforever/README.md

 ## Fun Fact
 Did you know?
 No one can hold back their tears while listening to Frank Ocean's "Blonde"!

 Thanks for visiting my profile!
-Feel free to reach out if you have any questions or just want to chat about  distributed training, or music! 🎸